bartkoedijk/react-native-firebase-hooks/database/README.md

 const [keys, loading, error] = useListKeys(reference);
 ```

-As `useList`, but this hooks extracts the `firebase.database.DataSnapshot.key` values, rather than the the `firebase.database.DataSnapshot`s themselves.
+As `useList`, but this hooks extracts the `FirebaseDatabaseTypes.DataSnapshot.key` values, rather than the the `FirebaseDatabaseTypes.DataSnapshot`s themselves.

 The `useListKeys` hook takes the following parameters: